FAQ: Frequently Asked Questions

 Don’t funeral homes have hidden fees?

 Many do.
 At Endswell, there is no upselling, no hidden fees, and nothing unexpected.
-We do not pressure you with pre-need contracts.
-Endswell offers one simple arrangement; and we take care of every part of the process.
+We offer simple packages and transparent pricing.

 What is green burial and how is it different than aquamation?